 Divorces are tough.
-There are so many aspects of a divorce case that you would have difficulty controlling even half of all the circumstances that are in play.
+Conclusion: there are so many aspects of a divorce case that you would have difficulty controlling even half of all the circumstances in play.
 However, you will still have control over your actions and still have control over what you choose to do or not do.
 Today's blog post from the Law Office of Bryan Fagan will pick up where we left off in yesterday's blog by discussing some common mistakes that people going through divorces in Texas tend to make.
 I wanted to make this as easy as possible for you.
 Avoiding mistakes takes less effort than actively having to do something and can be just as important.

-Go by the book- pay spousal support and child support on time
+Go by the book- pay spousal support and child support on time.

 Take care of yourself during the divorce- do not self-medicate